z0sun/deployment5.1/README.md

 </p>
 <h1 align="center">C4_deployment-5.1<h1>

-Demonstrate your ability to deploy a Banking Flask application to an EC2 instance using a Jenkins agent.
+Demonstrate your ability to deploy a Banking Flask application to EC2 instances using a Jenkins agent.

 - Create a separate GitHub repository for this application